prashant3167/bdm-labs/Problems BDM/01-Big Data Design.md

     ```

     Design-1: authors, books, author & Books (all like relational model)

     Design-2: authors, books, authorBooks (all books of each author are nested)

     Design-3: authors, books, bookAuthors (all authors of each book are nested)

     Design-4: books (has nested list of all authors)

     Design-5: authors (has nested list of all books)

     Design-6: authors & books (like relational model)

     Design-7: authors & books with books having nested list of authors and authors separately

     The choice of best alternative depends on the requirements.
-    -   Storage space: Design 6 consumes the maximum space as every for m-n relations there are m x n key-value pairs.
+    -   **Storage space**: Design 6 consumes the maximum space as every for m-n relations there are m x n key-value pairs.
 Design 1 consumes the least space.

-    -   Types of queries: Design 6 is the best for queries as all the entries are stored separately & we can map it.
+    -   **Types of queries**: Design 6 is the best for queries as all the entries are stored separately & we can map it.
 Design 1 is the worst for queries as we need to traverse through 3 storages and apply joins to check for relations.